|Home Catalog FAQ||Log In|

 Join Joe Kissell as he helps you clear the chaos of an office overflowing with paper.
 With Joe’s guidance you can develop a personal clean-up strategy and choose your Mac-compatible tools—a document scanner and the software you need to perform OCR (optical character recognition), devices and services for storing your digitized documents, and tools to categorize, locate, and view your digital document collections.
-Once you have your gear in hand, Joe then shows you convert your paper documents to digitized files and gives you ideas for how to organize your office workflow, explaining how to develop the day-to-day techniques that reduce the amount of time you spend pressing buttons, launching software, and otherwise managing your war on clutter.
+Once you have your gear in hand, Joe shows you convert your paper documents to digitized files and gives you ideas for how to organize your office workflow, explaining how to develop day-to-day techniques that reduce the amount of time you spend pressing buttons, launching software, and managing your digitized documents.

-In addition to all of the above, Joe clues you in to these paper-reducing tasks and skills:
+In addition to all of the above, Joe clues you in to these paper-reducing skills:

-How to scan or photograph documents you find while out and about—business cards, receipts, menus, flyers, and labels—so that you keep only digitized versions.
-Joe discusses a variety of mobile scanner options, with particular emphasis on using a camera-equipped iOS device, and lists similar options for employing Android and BlackBerry smartphones.
+Scanning or photographing documents you find while out and about—business cards, receipts, menus, flyers, and labels—so you keep only digitized versions.
+Joe discusses a variety of mobile scanning options, with an emphasis on using a camera-equipped iOS device, and lists similar options for employing Android, Windows, and BlackBerry smartphones.

-How to create a digitized image of your signature so that you can create, sign, and share documents digitally, rather than printing them for the sole purpose of signing them with a pen.
+Creating a digitized image of your signature so you can sign and share documents digitally, rather than printing them for the sole purpose of signing them with a pen.

-How to set up your computer to send and receive faxes so that you can avoid using a physical fax machine with paper input and output.
-Joe describes both using a fax modem and taking advantage of various online fax services.
+Setting up your computer to send and receive faxes so you can avoid using a physical fax machine with paper input and output.
+Joe describes online fax services and using a fax modem.

-How to use common techniques for reducing paper—paperless billing, online bank statements, and more—and less common practices, such as using paperless postal mail services and check depositing services.
-Joe also gives effective tips for reducing the amount of catalogs, junk mail, and paper that you receive.
+Common techniques for reducing paper—paperless billing, online bank statements, and more—and less common practices, such as paperless postal mail services and check depositing services.
+Joe also shares effective tips for reducing the amount of catalogs, junk mail, and paper that you receive.

 iPad & Kindle